Rethinking the “Wellness” Mindset

 For many people, and certainly for our culture in general, the definitions of health and wellness are narrow, focusing mainly on the absence of illness and disease, often with clear implications about what a person should look like to be considered “healthy”.
 Our society, including the medical community, places a lot of importance on the foods you are (and are not) eating, the types of exercise you do (and do not) participate in, and the size of your body.
 These narrow definitions of health and wellness leave out a lot of important information.
 Things like how much time you have in your day to devote to food preparation and exercise, or whether or not you have access to safe spaces to be active, or grocery stores that are well stocked and affordable.
 Not to mention larger systemic structures that significantly impact our individual health, including racial and gender inequalities, poverty, stigmatization, and access to health services.
 There simply is no set definition of what it means to be well, and certainly no definition that we all have equal opportunity to attain.
 As a result, one-size-fits-all nutrition and health recommendations aren’t particularly helpful for the vast majority of people seeking health advice.
 Instead, personalized and practical guidance that takes into account the life circumstances, lived experiences, and values of each individual is needed.

 Keep in mind, some of the assumptions that guide our personal definitions of health and wellness are simply not true.
 Body weight, for example, is often used as a proxy for health, and this can cause harm for a lot of individuals.
 Body weight is not actually a good predictor of health status, and weight loss is notoriously difficult to achieve and maintain for the vast majority of people (translation: weight loss recommendations are not helpful).
 Weight loss diets fail for over 95% of people, with up to two thirds of people eventually regaining more weight than they originally lost on their diet.
 Believe it or not, the number one predictor of future weight gain is dieting itself.
 The size of your body says very little about how healthy you are or what kinds of health behaviours you engage in.
-Plus, a focus on weight often steals the attention from lifestyle behaviours that are much more likely to actually improve your health.
+More importantly, body size says nothing about your value and worth as a human being.

 This approach may be right for you if:

-• You’re looking for advice on recipes and menu ideas to help take the stress out of feeding yourself and/or your busy family
+You’re looking for advice on strategies to help take the stress out of feeding yourself and/or your busy family.

 What you can expect from working together: